a-axton/ilmenite/README.md

 ## Titanium Ilmenite (WIP)
 Titanium style loader with built in conditional statements for platform, form factor, width, height and more.
 Built to work with [react-titanium][rt] but works with Titanium/Alloy thanks to [titaniumifier][t].
+This is still a WIP and as such the API is subject to change.

 [rt]: https://github.com/yuchi/react-titanium
 [t]: https://github.com/smclab/titaniumifier